 As a response to this problem, Boyd wrote a book called Benefit of the Doubt, detailing a different perspective on what faith ought to be.
 I haven’t read it.
 Perhaps it would have helped me with my struggles when I was a believer, or perhaps Boyd merely turns the psychological gimmickry down a few notches – and maybe I was so used to playing mind games with myself that I wouldn’t have even noticed I was still playing them.

 When prayer helps people to heal, then its effects on the psyche are nothing to complain about.
 I hope, sincerely and deeply, it can bring deep comfort to people affected by the attack this week.
 Indeed I’m glad that prayer can be such a comfort to so many around the world, afflicted by their own tragedies.
 While the world news focussed on the terror attack in London this week, the carnage in Syria raged on, claiming dozens of innocent lives.
 Anything that can bring some comfort to the aching hearts of the survivors is welcome.
 But there’s more than one kind of prayer.
-And I don’t make the mistake of thinking that “God” is so toothless that talking to him is always the same as shutting up and thinking.
+And I don’t make the mistake of thinking that “God” is so toothless that talking to him is merely a synonym for shutting up and thinking.